anujpathania/HotSniper/README.md

 # Feature 1: Open Scheduler

-* Major Files of Interest "scheduler_open.cc", "scheduler_open.h", "base.cfg"
+* Major Files of Interest "scheduler_open.cc", "scheduler_open.h", "base.cfg", "policies/*"

 * This scheduler allows support for open system workloads.
 Scheduler can be set in "base.cfg" along with configuration parameters.